Joris Vanspringel

 Joris Vanspringel (born 8 February 1963 in Turnhout, Belgium) is a Belgian Olympic eventing rider.
 Representing Belgium, he competed at four Summer Olympics (in 2004, 2008, 2012 and 2016).
 He placed 7th in team eventing in 2004.
 Meanwhile, his current best individual Olympic placement is 24th place from 2016.

 Vanspringel also participated at the 2014 World Equestrian Games and at six European Eventing Championships (in 2003, 2007, 2009, 2011, 2013 and 2015).
 He won a team bronze at the 2009 Europeans held in Fontainebleau, France.
 His current best individual finish is 9th place from 2007.

+In 2019, Vanspringel was banned for 9 months by the FEI for abusing a pony while teaching at a clinic in South Africa.
+The complaint against Vanspringel was lodged to the FEI by the South African Equestrian Federation after Vanspringel beat a 14-year-old child's pony leaving it with welts and marks after it refused to jump a fence.
+The FEI's extended suspension highlighted the aggravated circumstances as the behavior took place in front of a minor.

 Joris Vanspringel is a full-time station master.